10 Operations and Analytics

 axis.text.y = element_text(size = 8))

-Order time is the component most highly correlated with Total-Time.
-The other factors are not correlated with each other at all.
+Order time is the component most highly correlated with Total Time.
+The other factors don’t appear to be correlated with each other at all.
 You could infer all sorts of things from this data.
-Order time is most highly associated with total time because no other work can occur during the order.
-Fulfillment time may be the least correlated with total time because we have done an excellent job buffering inventory.
-We are looking for a fundamental relationship between these variables.
-The fact that order time is the most highly correlated variable is important.
-We’ll likely base our solution around mitigating long order times because it would have the most impact.
+Perhaps order time is most highly correlated with total time because no other work can take place during the order.
+Fulfillment time may be the least correlated with total time because we have done a good job buffering inventory.
+We are simply looking to see if there is a basic relationship between these variables.
+The fact that order time is the most highly correlated variable is important and we’ll likely base our solution around mitigating long order times because it would likely have the most impact.

 10.3.5.1 Analyzing the Variance between wait time components

-Variance is our enemy.
-These system components are linked and depend on each other but are not correlated.
-As a result, there is also a vast amount of variance.
+As we have stated, variance is our enemy.
+These system components are linked and depend on each other, but are not correlated.
+There is also a wide amount of variance.

 #-----------------------------------------------------------------